Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Our Approach

-Considering Example \ref{exmp:grid}, Fig. \ref{fig:grid-mdp} (left) shows a potential initial coarse abstraction in which the domain of each state variable is split into two abstract values and $\bar{S}_1$ and $\bar{S}_4$ contain the pitfall and goal location respectively.
-As a result, the agent will observe a high std deviation on the values of $Q(\bar{S}_1,right), Q(\bar{S}_1,down), Q(\bar{S}_4,right),$ and $Q(\bar{S}_4,down)$ because of the presence of terminal states with large negative and positive rewards.
+Considering Example \ref{exmp:grid}, Fig. \ref{fig:grid-mdp} (left) shows a potential initial coarse abstraction in which the domain of each state variable (here horizontal and vertical locations) is split into two abstract values and $\bar{S}_1$ and $\bar{S}_4$ contain the pitfall and goal location respectively.
+As a result, when learning, the agent will observe a high standard deviation on the values of $Q(\bar{S}_1,right), Q(\bar{S}_1,down), Q(\bar{S}_4,right),$ and $Q(\bar{S}_4,down)$ because of the presence of terminal states with large negative or positive rewards.
 Guided by this dispersion of Q-values, the initial coarse abstraction should be refined to resolve the observed variations.
 Fig. \ref{fig:grid-mdp} (right) exemplifies an effective abstraction refinement for Example \ref{exmp:grid} demonstrated as a heatmap of Q-values.
-Notice that the desired abstraction is a heterogeneous abstraction on the domains of variable values where the abstraction on a variable depends on the value of the other variables.
-Let $x$ and $y$ be the horizontal and vertical locations of the agent in Example \ref{exmp:grid}, respectively.
-When $y \geq 2$, the domain of $x$ (originally $\{ 1, 2, 3, 4 \}$) is abstracted into sets $\{ 1,2 \}$ and $\{ 3, 4 \}$, but when $y=1$ or $y=2$, the domain of $x$ is abstracted into sets $\{ 1, 2 \}$, $\{ 3 \}$, and $\{ 4 \}$.
+Notice that the desired abstraction is a heterogeneous abstraction on the domains of state variable values where the abstraction on a variable depends on the value of the other variables: let $x$ and $y$ be the horizontal and vertical locations of the agent in Example \ref{exmp:grid} respectively and their domain be $\{ 1, 2, 3, 4 \}$.
+When $y > 2$, the domain of $x$ (originally $\{ 1, 2, 3, 4 \}$) is abstracted into sets $\{ 1,2 \}$, $\{ 3\}$, and $\{ 4 \}$, but when $y \leq 2$, the domain of $x$ is abstracted into sets $\{ 1 \}$, $\{ 2 \}$, and $\{ 3,4 \}$.

 The next section (Sec. \ref{sec:hat}) presents our novel approach for automatically computing such abstractions while carrying out RL.